survivejs/webpack-book/manuscript/output/01_targets.md

 - `atom`, `electron`, `electron-main` - Targets [Electron main process](https://github.com/electron/electron/blob/master/docs/tutorial/quick-start.md).
 - `electron-renderer` - Targets Electron renderer process.

-[electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) is a good starting point if you want hot loading webpack setup for Electron and React based development.
+[electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) is a good starting point if you want hot loading webpack setup for Electron and React-based development.
 Using [the official quick start for Electron](https://github.com/electron/electron-quick-start) is one way.

+## Targeted builds

+Webpack is often used to compile a single target by either returning a configuration object, a `Promise` resolving to one, or a function returning one.
+In addition, it allows you to specify multiple targets at once in case you return an array of configurations.
+The technique is useful when generating _Multiple Pages_ or with _Internationalization_. [parallel-webpack](https://www.npmjs.com/package/parallel-webpack) is able to run multiple instances of webpack in parallel to speed this kind of usage.

 {pagebreak}